w512/read-it-in-slack/README.md

 Now it can:
 1. Search for information in Twitter, and post the result to the chosen Slack channel.
 2. Monitor the RSS feeds, and post the updates to the channel.
-3. To look for the interesting photos at Flickr (by tag) and post it to the Slack.
+3. To look for the interesting photos in Flickr (by tag) and post it to the Slack.

 ### Installation